Mtillmann/mtillmann.github.io/posts/installing-ubuntu-server-on-wd-pr2100-in-2024.md

 7. run `sudo netplan apply -debug` to apply the changes
 8. now run `ip address` and look for an entry with your stick's logical name, e.g. `wlan0` or `wlx801f02cd1234`.
 It should include `state up` and `inet` with an IP address.
+9. power down your PR2100, remove the network cable and boot it up again

+You should now be able to ssh into your PR2100 via wifi.

 <Comment />